News • January 21, 2026

 Fiji Prime Minister officially opens the Regional Pacific NDC Hub office

 On February 04, Fiji Prime Minister Hon.
 Voreqe Bainimarama officially opened the Regional Pacific Nationally Determined Contributions (NDC) Hub Office at the Pacific Community (SPC) campus in Suva, Fiji.
-This marked an important milestone for Pacific Island member countries determination to take a leading role in meeting the climate change targets set out in the […]
+This […]

 News • December 5, 2019